DoktorGauss/Haushaltsbuch/README.md

 # Git Use
 1. if cloned
 2. get new stable version in Terminal: git pull
+3. create branch in vs code: click : button left [branch name]
+4. in VScode at top : + Create new Branch
+5. name branch
-3. code code code
+6. code code code
-4. in Vs.Code: Source Control
+7. in Vs.Code: Source Control
-5. add Files with +  to  a commit
+8. add Files with +  to  a commit
-6. give to commit a name (message)
+9. give to commit a name (message)
-7. click:  Commit (nikeee)
+10. click:  Commit (nikeee)
-8. commit commit commit
+11. commit commit commit
-9. Push the commits to remote respository:
+12. Push the commits to remote respository:
-10. in VS.Code Source Control: click: ...
+13. in VS.Code Source Control: click: ...
-11. click: Push
+14. click: Push